tracking-exposed/pornhub.tracking.exposed/content/potest/announcement-1.md

 1031
 ```

-but the html saved are heavily duplicated: an observation might send up to 5 time the same html, which will contribute to the same metadataId.
+The html saved are heavily duplicated: an observation might send up to 5 time the same html, which will contribute to the same metadataId.
 This is why we've to look at the unique number of publicKey (which is the user identifier)

 ```
 db.getCollection('htmls').distinct('publicKey', {href: "https://www.pornhub.com/recommended", savingTime: { $gte: new Date("2020-01-19") }})
 ```

 89 elements.
-Maybe not all the participants follow the script correctly, and perhaps our parser would not work in all the conditions, but as a generic indication, we've 89 individual observations in this first test.
+Maybe not all the participants followed the script correctly, and perhaps our parser did not work in all the possible scenarios, but as a generic indication, we gathered 89 individual observations in our first test.

 Is it bad or good?
-It is, of course, good.
-It is representative? of course no. It doesn't matter yet.
-This first measure goal is to test out team, the tool,  and start to measure the divergence between similar PH experiences.
+It is, of course, good news.
+It is representative?
+Of course it isn't.
+Thankfully, it doesn't matter yet since our first goal is to test out team, the tool, and start to measure the divergence between similar PH experiences.

 ## Update n.3 -- 21 January 2020